Donaldchuks/Austin-Police-Department-Data-Analysis/README.md

 - Sectors with higher "Average Response Time per Call" may need closer attention.
 This could indicate potential issues like insufficient resources, operational challenges, or difficulties navigating the area.

 **4. District-Level Analysis:**

 **- Busiest Districts:** Council Districts 1, 9, and 3 consistently ranked among the top five busiest districts, indicating a higher demand for emergency services in these areas.

 **- District Performance:** The data shows that some districts have significantly slower normal average response times.
 For example, Council District 1 has a normal average response time of 3319 seconds.
 Notably, Council District 1 is covered by 5 sectors, which is one of the highest sector allocations.
 In contrast, Council District 9 has a faster normal average response time and is also covered by 6 sectors.
 On the other hand, districts with fewer sectors, such as District 6 (2 sectors) and District 10 (2 sectors), have relatively slower response times.
 This suggests that sector allocation may be a factor influencing response times, but it's not the only factor.

 ## RECOMMENDATIONS
-Here are some recommendations based on the observation from the analysed dataset **1.
-Learn from the Best:**
+Here are some recommendations based on the observation from the analysed dataset

+**1. Learn from the Best:**
  Taking a closer look at sectors like David and baker which have the fastest normal average response time despite having high call volumes..
 What's their secret?
 Identify the strategies and best practices that contribute to their success and apply them to underperforming sectors.

 **Investigate and Address Underperforming Sectors:** Analyze sectors with higher "Average Response Time per Call," even with lower call volumes.
 Investigate potential factors contributing to slower response times, such as resource constraints, operational challenges, or geographical limitations.

 **2. Tackle High-Volume Districts:**
  Council Districts 1, 3, 4, and 7 have slower response times and high call volumes.
 Our analysis reveals a clear pattern, districts with more patrol sectors responding to incidents tend to have faster response times.
 A clear example of this is district 0 and 9, which have the highest patrol sector allocation and consequently boast the fastest response times.
 This insight should inform the approach to districts struggling with slow response times.
-To get them back on track, APD should consider reallocating existing resources or adding additional officers and dispatchers to these districts to improve response times
+To get them back on track, APD should consider reallocating existing resources or adding additional officers and dispatchers to these districts to improve response times.

 **3. Optimize Staffing and Scheduling:**

 A. Adjust Staffing Levels Based On Season - We saw clear seasonal patterns in call volume as call volumes consistently spike during the summer months (June, July, and August) compared to the winter months, likely due to increased outdoor activities and seasonal events.
 To ensure readiness to respond effectively, APD should adjust the number of officers on duty based on the time of year.
 There should be an increase in staffing during busier summer months and a slight reduction during quieter winter months to make the best use of resources.

 B. Adjust Staffing Levels Based on Time of Day and Day of Week - Call volumes and response times vary significantly by time of day and day of week.
 For example:

 - Monday, Tuesday, and Wednesday have the highest call volumes while Afternoon periods experience a 28% increase in call volume compared to morning periods.
--     Saturdays have the slowest average response time and a relatively high call volume **To address these variations, consider adjusting staffing levels as follows:**
+- Saturdays have the slowest average response time and a relatively high call volume.
+**To address these variations, consider adjusting staffing levels as follows:**
 - Increase staffing by 10-15% on Mondays, Tuesdays, and Wednesdays to address higher call volumes.
 - Add additional dispatchers and officers during afternoon periods to handle increased call volume.
 - Review staffing levels on Saturdays and consider adding additional resources to improve response times.
+-
 **4. Enhance Response Times for Mental Health Incidents:** The average response time for mental health-related incidents (3.38k seconds) was notably higher than the overall average.
 Develop strategies to reduce response times for these incidents, such as providing specialized training for responders, partnering with mental health professionals or creating a dedicated crisis response team dedicated to mental health response.

 **5. Implement Technology Enhancements:** Leverage technology, such as automated dispatch systems and data analytics tools, to streamline emergency response processes and improve response times.

 **6. Foster Community Partnerships:** Forging strong partnerships with local organizations, mental health services, and other stakeholders could help us better support our community during emergencies and improve outcomes for everyone.

 ## SUMMARY